-They embrace there and allow their eggs to fall back into masses of plants.
+They embrace there and allow their green eggs to fall back into masses of plants.
 Floating plants like Water Lettuce are especially good for breeding Kuhli Loaches.
 Their trailing roots provide safe places for the eggs to develop without the danger of being eaten by the parents.

 Kuhli Loach eggs take 1-2 days to hatch and the young absorb all of their yolk sack and become free-swimming by Day 3 after hatching.
 Young Kuhli Loaches need the smallest live food available: infusoria the first week before graduating to micro worms and brine shrimp nauplii.

 It’s better to remove plants with eggs to a fry-rearing aquarium as the adults will eat any eggs You can also try commercial fry foods.
 But the wiggling of live food like freshly hatched brine shrimp is the best way to get a baby Kuhli Loach to eat continuously.

 It’s better to remove plants with eggs to a fry-rearing aquarium as the adults and other fish will eat any eggs or young they find.
 However, if your aquarium is large and densely planted enough some fry will survive to adulthood.
 Plus they may find plenty of infusoria already growing in a mature planted aquarium.

 The Kuhli Loach is a freshwater fish that can find a place in most community tanks.
 It is a peaceful fish that is easy to care for.
 They get along very well with aquarium plants and provide activity along the bottom of the tank.
 So long as your water quality is acceptable and you feed them well, you may even be lucky enough to see these aquarium fish breed without a separate breeding tank.